-$TABLE\ I$ Comparisons of Segmentation Performance on the Weizmann Horse Dataset.
-Example A.

-are given in table (I).
+Datasets and Results This RCM was evaluated for object segmentation and parsing on the Weizmann horse dataset and the cow dataset.
+Typical results are shown in Fig. 6.
+Quantitative comparisons on the Weizmann dataset are given in Table 1.
 See [15] for more detailed results, convergence analysis, generalization analysis, and feature selection.

 This RCM was also evaluated for object matching on a standard face dataset [23].
-Examples are given in figure (7).
+Examples are given in Fig. 7.
 We obtained an average pixel error of 6.0 pixels on this dataset (using the same parameter settings as for horses and cows) compared to the best result of 5.7 pixels [23].
 The algorithm ran in about 20 seconds for a typical $300 \times 200$ size image (timed in 2008).